luanagerber/Movido-por-Numeros/README.md

 - Visual user feedback if user answer is incorrect

 ## How to Run
+Prerequisites: You must have Xcode installed on your macOS.

 1. Clone this repository on Xcode
 2. Run with Xcode Simulator